sdatkinson/neural-amp-modeler/README.md

 * [Other utilities](https://github.com/sdatkinson/neural-amp-modeler/tree/main#other-utilities)

 ## How to use
 There are three main ways to use the NAM trainer.
 There are two simplified trainers available (1) in your browser via Google Colab and (2) Locally via a GUI.
-There is also a full-featured trainer for power users than can be runf rom the command line.
+There is also a full-featured trainer for power users than can be run from the command line.

 ### Google Colab